discus-lang/salt/doc/reference/01-grammar.md

  Types '->' Types               ≡ Types '→' Type
 ```

 All type expressions can be written without using unicode characters, using the sugar described above.
-Note that the record type `[L1 : T1 ..
+The record type `[L1 : T1 ..
 Ln : Tn]` must have at least one fields to disambiguate the syntax it from the empty type vector `[]`.

 ## Terms